Servoy/svyCloud_E2E/readme.md

 Given I go to https://www.servoy.com
 ```

-During the deployment of the application, the URL of the application gets passed as parameter.
+During the deployment of the application, the URL of the application gets passed as a parameter.
 This parameter ensures that the test will always navigate to the URL of the deployed application.
 ```
 Given I go to the test domain
 ```

-This step compares the currentURL with the given URL
+This step compares the current URL with the given URL
 ```
 Then I expect the url to be {browserUrl}
 ```